Serve steak and eggs for a hearty weekend breakfast - thinly cut, seasoned steaks sauteed and served with over-easy eggs and a side of cheese grits.

 - Spray a large skillet with cooking spray and place over medium-high heat.

-- Generously season one side of steaks with seasoned salt.
+- Generously season one side of steaks with half of the seasoned salt.

-- Melt 1 tablespoon butter in skillet and add steaks, seasoned side down.
+- Melt 1 tablespoon butter in a skillet and add steaks, seasoned side down.

 - Cook 2 minutes and turn.
 Cook an additional 2 minutes and remove to a plate while preparing eggs.